erickmorales3/action-logging/README.md

 #### Setting handled exception in try catch block

-The handled exception in try catch block, are omited, but is posible setting an exception object manually, as follows:
+The handled exception in try catch block are omited, but is posible setting an exception object manually, as follows:

 ```java
 @ActionLogging